Visual Research Programmes

 NOTES ON ACADEMIC ACCREDITATION

 It is important to note that neither Mr Sidney Miller (the Tour Leader and Archaeologist / Field Specialist) nor Safari Odyssey (the Tour Organizer) are an accredited academic institution.
-Our role is to provide a structured reaearch / travel programme which provides access to South and southern African archaeological sites, without intervention and under qualified supervision within the rules set out in our National Heritage Act, Act 25 of 1999.
+Our role is to provide a structured research / travel programme, endorsed by participating professionals, cultural, heritage and academic institutions.
+This allows access to South and southern African paleo and archaeological sites, without intervention and under qualified supervision within the rules set out in our National Heritage Act, Act 25 of 1999.
 This product enables either the “student” or “tourist” to, at first hand, experience the specific cultural and historical event/s that is of interest to him or her.
-For research purposes, the course content, structure and field of study or interest can be discussed and collectively decided upon.
+For research purposes, the field of study, structure and course content can be discussed and collectively decided upon.

 OVERVIEW OF YOUR TOUR LEADER, MR SIDNEY MILLER